Requirements for Obtaining a Paraprofessional License

-- PARA with Associate’s Degree can serve as an STS (must complete ROE STS Sub Authorization process)
+- PARA with an Associate’s Degree can serve as an STS (must complete ROE STS Sub Authorization process)

-- PARA without Associate's Degree (only 60 hours) can serve as STS but must apply for the STS License in ELIS (must complete ROE STS Sub Authorization process)
+- PARA without an Associate's Degree (only 60 hours) can serve as STS but must apply for the STS License in ELIS (must complete ROE STS Sub Authorization process)